Istaroth/agile_radar/docs/working-on-content.md

 Each of the items is classified in one of these rings:
 - `discover`
- We discover the value of a technology and proof the value for us and our customers.
-That is typically the stage were we work on PoCs and unrisky tests in apps.
+ We discover the value of a technology and prove the value for us and our customers.
+This is typically the stage were we work on PoCs and low-risk tests in apps.
 - `productize`
 We use it in one or a small amount of products and gather experinece with our customers.
 - `scale`